kaiz16/onsite-backend-development/Week-2/Day-2/blog-platform-api/README.md

    Do whatever you want to do with the application.
 Perhaps, create a really nice looking frontend for it and integrate it with the API?
 The sky is the limit!

-### Database

-This application uses MySQL database to store the data.
-You can use the `migrations.sql

-#### Routes
+### Testing the Routes

 Following are the routes available in this application.
 You can use Postman or Insomnia to test these routes.
-Alternatively, you may use the `Insomnia_[date].json` file to import the routes into Insomnia.
+Alternatively, you may use the `Insomnia_[date].json` file to import the collection into Insomnia and test the routes.

 - **GET /users** - Get all users
 - **GET /users/:id** - Get a single user